3r1/awawa/README.md

 ![image previewing poe2_item_filter](/preview_v2.png)

-awawa filter is a PoE2 highlight filter that makes awawa noises on item drops and is color-themed around Jelly Hoshiumi's palette.
+**awawa filter** is a PoE2 highlight filter that makes awawa noises on item drops and is color-themed around Jelly Hoshiumi's palette.

 Features:
-- highlight for all the important stuff
+- highlight and colors for all the important stuff
-- socket & quality highlighting
+- socket and quality highlighting
 - awawa sounds (and maybe some screaming)

 ## Install
 Grab the latest release from https://github.com/3r1/awawa/releases

-**Windows**: extract awawa_filter_sounds.zip into Poe2 game Documents folder alongside `.filter` file(s) as desired
+**Windows**: extract `awawa_filter_sounds.zip` into Poe2 game Documents folder alongside `.filter` file(s) as desired

 `Documents\My Games\Path of Exile 2`